-The Rangel Program expects to award 20 fellowships in 2013.
+The Rangel Program expects to award 20 fellowships in 2014.
 A panel of individuals with experience in the U.S. Foreign Service and academia makes selections for the Rangel Program.
 A candidate's community, academic, extracurricular, and leadership activities will be considered during the selection process.
-Consideration will be given to qualified applicants who, in addition to outstanding leadership skills and academic achievement demonstrate financial need.
+Consideration will be given to qualified applicants who, in addition to outstanding leadership skills and academic achievement, demonstrate financial need.

 The Rangel selection panel will choose approximately 40 finalists by the end of February.
-The Rangel Program staff will communicate decisions to both successful and unsuccessful applicants by the end of February.
+The Rangel Program staff will communicate decisions by email to both successful and unsuccessful applicants by the end of February.
 Candidates selected for final consideration will be invited to Washington, D.C. for interviews (from continental U.S. points only) and to prepare a writing sample.
-Finalists will be in D.C. for one full day between March 11 and March 13, 2013.
+Finalists will be in D.C. for one full day between March 12 and March 14, 2014.
 The program will pay the cost of accommodations and travel to Washington, DC from within the continental United States, Hawaii, and Alaska.
-The program will strive to complete the selection process and make offers to 20 fellows by mid-March 2013.
+The program will strive to complete the selection process and make offers to 20 fellows by mid-March 2014.

 Applicants should carefully review the Foreign Service requirements for medical, security and suitability clearances.
 Participation in the Rangel Program is conditional upon successful completion of pre-employment procedures specified by the Department of State, including background investigations for a security clearance, suitability determinations, medical examinations (to include spouse and eligible family members if applicable) and drug tests.
 For more information, see www.careers.state.gov.